artilleryio/artillery/README.md

 Benefits of this approach:

 - Tests can be 100% reproducible, since there is no custom code.
-- Test cases can be auto-generated and statically analysed by other tools.
+- Test cases can be auto-generated and analysed by other tools - it's just JSON.
 - DSLs can be written for any language.
 We have a JS DSL on the roadmap, and one can be written easily for Ruby, Python, Lua or another language.
 - Stronger performance guarantees can be made in absence of custom code.